 Advisory Board, Australian Consortium for In-Country Indonesian Studies (ACICIS), Indonesian Law Practicum (2018)

-My teaching interests include Law and Society; Constitutionalism in the Global South; Law and Development; Asian Legal Systems; and Law and Religion in Asia.
+My teaching interests include Constitutionalism in the Global South; Constitution-making; Law and Society; Asian Legal Systems; and Law and Religion in Asia.
 I have taught a range of workshops overseas, including on Judicial Independence; Principles and Processes of Constitution-making; The Role of Courts in Democratisation; Constitutional Courts in Federal Systems; Federalism and Minority Rights; and Emergency Powers.
-At UNSW, I teach Principles of Public Law (LAWS1141).
-I also teach the following electives: The Rule of Law in Asia (LAWS3167; JURD7567); Constitutionalism in the Global South (LAWS8375/JURD7975); and Islamic Law and Society (LAWS3165; JURD7865).
-From 2023, I will run an in-country elective in Indonesia on Law and Society in Asia (LAWS3139).
-I also run a student internship with the Institute for Global Development.
+At UNSW, I teach the following: The Rule of Law in Asia (LAWS3167; JURD7567; LAWS8500) and Constitutionalism in the Global South (LAWS8375/JURD7975); and an in-country elective in Indonesia on Law and Society in Asia (LAWS3139).
+I also teach Principles of Public Law (LAWS1141).

 I am interested in considering proposals for research supervision in the following areas: law and society; comparative constitutional law; law and governance; law and religion.
 This includes Indonesian law (constitutional law, administrative law, criminal law, legal pluralism and Islamic law); Myanmar law (public law, legal pluralism and socio-legal studies); and Southeast Asian law and legal traditions, comparative or socio-legal studies on the region.
 I am available to supervise LLB, LLM and PhD research thesis.